ambotaku/wisp/README.md

 For Raspberry Pi Pico copy the **wisp.uf2** installer onto the device or run the device with a probe attached to its debugging port.

-By using VSCode (enter //code .// in the project workspace) all operations can be automated by that IDE.
+By using VSCode (enter *code .* in the project workspace) all operations can be automated by that IDE.

 #### Debugging
 For the Linux branch just use GDB (via  VSCode), the Raspberry Pi Pico needs a "probe" connected to its debug connector.
 Such a probe can be a Raspberry Pi or another Raspberry Pi Pico programmed with **PicoProbe** software.